Get pro tips on how to paint behind a radiator to get a first-rate finish

 5. Replace the radiator

-First, remove then tape then wipe clean inside the valve with a clean cloth.
-Then add a little jointing compound inside the valve thread with your finger, place the radiator back on the wall and tighten the nuts and switch the valves back on.
+First, remove the tape and wipe the inside of the valve clean with a clean cloth.
+Then, add a little jointing compound inside the valve thread with your finger, place the radiator back on the wall, tighten the nuts, and switch the valves back on.

-Next, open the bleed valve - commonly positioned in the top right - until water starts to dribble out.
-You may need to repressurise your boiler after.
+Next, open the bleed valve – commonly positioned at the top right – until water starts to dribble out.
+You may need to repressurise your boiler afterwards.

 Get the Homebuilding & Renovating Newsletter